7:30 - 8:30 AM

 This session will explore the expanding frontier of energy generation and fuels.
 As domestic and global demand for reliable, and affordable energy solutions accelerates, entrepreneurs and industry leaders are seizing new opportunities to build high-impact companies and domestic supply chains.
 Panelists will share insights on technology breakthroughs, commercialization pathways, and the critical enablers for scaling solutions.
 Attendees will gain a broader view on how innovation stemming from national labs in Energy Generation and fuels can drive job creation, energy resilience, and economic momentum across the country.

-Dr. Eva Schill, Lead EESA, Lawrence Berkeley National Lab
+Eva Schill, Lead EESA, Lawrence Berkeley National Lab

 Luis A. Ortiz, Deputy Director for Commercialization, Advanced Research Projects Agency-Energy (ARPA-E)